 Some people like to start teaching knitting with the long-tail cast on because, once you understand that, the rest of basic knitting is easy.

-I think that, if you want to teach a cast-on method right away, it should be the knitted cast on, because at least that teaches a new knitter how to make the knit stitch.
+If you want to teach a cast-on method right away, a good choice would be the knitted cast on, because at least that teaches a new knitter how to make the knit stitch.
 Long-tail can be a little intimidating to new knitters and may get them started thinking knitting is hard.

 But the truth is a lot of new knitters cast on too tightly and might appreciate it if you cast on for them while they are trying to learn the basic stitches.
 You can always teach them to cast on after they've made their first little sample swatch.